gavinlyonsrepo/blobworld/README.md

 --------------------------------------------
 * Name: blobworld
 * Title : This python program will display a pygame based automated blob animation.
-* Description: This python program will display a pygame automated blob animation. where blobs of various colours move and consume others in a blobworld.
+* Description: This python program will display a pygame automated blob simulation. where blobs of various colours move and consume others in a "blobworld".
 * Author: Gavin Lyons
 * Source: https://github.com/gavinlyonsrepo/blobworld